-Prerequisite: Completion of Core General Education; a minimum aggregate GPA of 2.0 in GE Areas R, S, & V. For students beginning continuous enrollment in Fall 2005 or later, completion of, or co-registration in, a 100W course is required for enrollment in all SJSU Studies courses.
-Courses used to satisfy Areas R, S, and V must be taken from three separate SJSU departments, or other distinct academic units {having own HEGIS Code}).
+Prerequisite: Completion of Core General Education.
+Courses used to satisfy Areas R, S, and V must be taken from three separate SJSU departments, or other distinct academic units {having own HEGIS Code}.
+A minimum aggregate GPA of 2.0 in GE Areas R, S, & V. For students beginning continuous enrollment in Fall 2005 or later, passage of the Writing

+Skills Test (WST) or ENGL/LLD 100A with a C or better (C- not accepted), is prerequisite to all SJSU Studies courses.
+Completion of, or co-registration in, a 100W course is highly recommended for enrollment in all SJSU Studies courses.